 Once you have uploaded an image, you will see a Remove button.
 If you'd like to cancel the upload, select Remove, then Cancel.

-Note: When selecting a lede image or inserting an image into a content field, the WYSIWYG editor shows a square crop of the image.
+Note: When inserting an image into a content field, the editor shows a square crop of the image.
 After either saving the page as a draft or publishing the page, the photo is displayed properly according to size selected.

-To place the image to the right or left on a page with text wrapping around it, click on the image to select it, use the Styles dropdown and select image-right or image-left.
-The Styles dropdown has some padding built into it that the Image Properties tool does not.
+To place the image to the right or left on a page with text wrapping around it, click on the image to select it, click the image properties in the toolbar.
+Under image properties, select left or right for Alignment.

 Filter for documents by sorting by Type and selecting MS Office, PDF, etc. Select a document to insert by clicking on the preview icons, then click Submit.